-The Regional District of Central Kootenay is initiating a Regional Housing Needs Assessment in collaboration with eight (8) of its member Municipalities and eleven (11) rural Electoral Areas.
+The Regional District of Central Kootenay is initiating a Regional Housing Needs Assessment in collaboration with eight (8) of its member Municipalities (Nelson, Salmo, Creston, Kaslo, Nakusp, Silverton, Slocan and New Denver) and eleven (11) rural Electoral Areas.
+A Housing Needs Assessment is a report that describes current and anticipated housing needs in a community by collecting data and analyzing trends.

 The Regional Housing Needs Assessment is the first phase in developing a Regional Housing Action Plan.
 It is also a relatively recent requirement under the Local Government Statutes (Housing Needs Reports) Amendment Act, 2018 which requires Local Governments to develop a Housing Needs Report every five years to better inform and understand the kind of housing most needed in their communities by identifying existing and projected gaps in housing supply.